 If your immediate thought was to answer with a number you read in a report recently, hold off for a second.

 We’ve come out on the other side of a years-long “snackable content” trend only to find ourselves in the middle of the long-form renaissance.

-Are you one of the marketers getting too caught up in the specific when it comes to content length?
+Are you one of the marketers getting too caught up in the specifics when it comes to content length?

 The reality is that both short-form and long-form content can work.
-You won’t get more attention just because the content is longer.
+You won’t get more attention just because it’s longer.

 It only seems that way because long-form content generally allows you to go deeper on a topic.
 The value is in the usefulness of your content, not the word count.

 This is the crux of the 10x content framework.
 Not to just make your content longer than the competition—but to make it significantly better.
 Provide more in-depth solutions to your audience’s key pain points.

 If you can do that best with short-form content, go for it!
 It’s a matter of thinking strategically about your content rather than blindly following best practices.

 “Of course, I need to put the reader first.
 We always do that!”

 Focusing on the audience is nothing new in content marketing.
 That’s why you come up with all kinds of content ideas around your target audience’s pain points rather than your product features.